Strangulation Attorneys in Gillette

 Violent crime charges are taken very seriously by law enforcement and prosecutors in Gillette, Campbell County, and Wyoming.
 If you have been arrested for domestic abuse or any other physical assault involving strangulation, you should retain representation right away.
 At Steven Titus & Associates, P.C., we understand the seriousness of this type of charge.
 Allegations of strangulation should be handled delicately and you should hire an experienced Gillette criminal defense attorney as soon as possible.

-Our legal team is here to help you after an accusation of strangulation.
+Our legal team is here to help you after an accusation of strangulation in Gillette.
 Call us at (307) 257-7800 to schedule a free consultation.

 Perhaps due to how common strangulation charges are in Wyoming, there is a very specific definition of what constitutes strangulation in Wyoming Statute Section 6-2-509.
 Strangulation is defined as the intentional, knowing, or reckless attempt to cause bodily injury to another household member by impeding his or her ability to breathe or the normal circulation of blood.
 This can be done when a person applies pressure to the throat or neck of another person, or blocks the nose and mouth of another person, cutting off airways.